 This week, I wanted to share one of my favorite Thanksgiving recipes — coffee bean turkey with sweet onion gravy — because after all, it wouldn't be a real Seattle Thanksgiving without some coffee!
 This coffee bean turkey recipe is from Tom Douglas (a favorite Seattle chef of mine).
 I love it because the coffee beans provide a deep flavor for the turkey, and the sweet onions not only help to keep the air circulating around the turkey, they also make an amazing gravy!
+To make sure the coffee bean turkey remains moist, don't forget to brine it overnight.

 Coffee Bean Turkey with Sweet Onion Gravy